tomas-osswald/switch_2020_g3/docs/sprint3/user_stories/US101_AddFamilyMember.md

 # 6. Observations

-The Person's unique ID is considered to be the 0 index EmailAddress on the Person's EmailAddress List.
+The Person's unique ID is not a part of the email adress list.